DarexD/Solution-libmpv.so-Flet/README.md

 ./SolutionFlet.sh
 ```

-If you get an error like "The package 'gstreamer1.0-doc' does not have a candidate for installation" don't worry, try your program and report back if it works.

 I still don't know if it works in other distributions but at least it has worked for me in Ubuntu.

 Credit: https://www.youtube.com/watch?v=dA53LgkDFEw